 Jayson W: “Perry’s Cave and Family Fun Center is a place you can easily spend several hours.
-There are a lot to do with the maze, mini golf, huge gift store and the Perry’s Cave which is a MUST DO!
+There is a lot to do with the maze, mini-golf, huge gift store, and the Perry’s Cave which is a MUST DO!
 We did the Cave tour for the first time and it is almost like something you would see out of a movie.
 Everything here is very affordable and the staff is very friendly and helpful.
 Always love visiting while on Put In Bay.”

 Mary S: “Perry’s Cave is a great place for families.
 My personal favorite is the Butterfly House – I can visit there over and over.
 The cave is educational for small children.
 The cave guides do not have the in-depth knowledge of guides in places like Front Royal or Carlsbad, but they add amusing touches to their presentation.
 The kids like the maze and the climbing wall and laser tag are all located here.
 Children of all ages should visit.
 The vineyard mentioned in the other review is across the street and is not part of Perry’s Cave.”